cideM/yui/README.md

 * `yui_emphasized_comments`: when set to `1`, comments are orange, otherwise they are faded, as before.
 Defaults to `0`
     * Example: `let g:yui_emphasized_comments = 1`

-## TODO

-- [ ] Links in Markdown should have an underline
-- [ ] Headings in Markdown should be bold
-- [ ] Bold in Markdown should be bold
-- [ ] Italic in Markdown should be italic
-- [ ] Add option for making comments orange

 ## Something Looks Weird!

 This is not yet a finished color scheme.
 If you spot any issues, please create an issue!
 Ideally you include an example file and/or screenshot.